2016 – JULY: Overcoming Cellular Barriers: Implications for Industrial Biotechnology

 The workhorse of biotechnology, E. coli, is a poor chassis for exporting recombinant proteins, but is being improved by exploiting Tat and autotransporter systems.
 Better understanding of the native bacterial secretory machinery and application of synthetic biology approaches to exploit the relaxed substrate specificities of native protein translocases and introducing heterologous systems offers opportunities to improve production and recovery of target proteins.

-To address this Dr Neil Dixon and Dr Steve Williams from The University of Manchester and Cobra Biologics discussed their collaborative project ‘PeriTune’, which is researching periplasmic export in e. coli.
-This was then followed by Dr Kelly Walker, The University of Kent, who spoke of their research in to the Tat pathway as a biotechnological tool for the expression and export of heterologous proteins in Escherichia coli.
-You can see Kelly’s presentation here.
+To address this Dr Neil Dixon and Dr Steve Williams from The University of Manchester and Cobra Biologics discussed their collaborative project ‘PeriTune’, which is researching periplasmic export in E. coli.
+This was then followed by Dr Kelly Walker, The University of Kent, who spoke of their research in to the Tat pathway as a biotechnological tool for the expression and export of heterologous proteins in E. coli.

 Session 3: Delivering Therapeutic Proteins and other compounds

 Many proteins and peptides possess biological activity that makes them potent therapeutics, with targets inside the cell.
-Still, the use of proteins and peptides as therapeutic agents is hampered by the whole set of their intrinsic properties associated with their nature as complex macromolecules, which are, as a rule, foreign to the recipient organism.
+However, the use of proteins and peptides as therapeutic agents is hampered by the intrinsic properties associated with their nature as complex macromolecules, which are, as a rule, foreign to the recipient organism.
 Low permeability of cell membranes to macromolecules often represents an additional obstacle for the development of peptide-based and protein-based drug formulations.
-To overcome this it may be possible to exploit the fundamental knowledge of the structure/function of transporters and their ability to recognize modified substrates as clients, for example in developing peptide-modified drugs that are more effectively taken up through the gut via peptide transporters.
+To overcome this, it may be possible to exploit the fundamental knowledge of the structure/function of transporters and their ability to recognise modified substrates as clients, for example in developing peptide-modified drugs that are more effectively taken up through the gut via peptide transporters.

 Following on from the three sessions Professor Jeff Green gave a review of presentations and provided some ‘scene-setting’ for discussions to follow.
 Attendees then spent the rest of the day formulating potential project ideas and developing these new collaborations.